Improved Immune Health and Viral Respiratory Infections

 They found that Elderberry could substantially reduce upper respiratory infection symptoms.
 They concluded that “These findings present an alternative to antibiotic misuse for upper respiratory symptoms due to viral infections, and a potentially safer alternative to prescription drugs for routine cases of the common cold and influenza

-Elderberry is available as a supplement, syrup, gummy and lozenge.
+Elderberry is available as a supplement, syrup, gummy, and lozenges.

 - A Human Coronavirus Responsible for the Common Cold Massively Kills Dendritic Cells but Not Monocytes, Journal of Virology Jun 2012, 86 (14) 7577 7587; DOI: 10.1128/JVI.00269-12